Father of the Pride: Opening sequence

-The opening sequence starts off with a red sports car, with the Nevada license plate "MAGIC1," being driven by Siegfried and Roy past many of the attractions in Las Vegas.
+The opening sequence starts off with a red sports car, with the Nevada license plate "MAGIC1", being driven by Siegfried and Roy past many of the attractions in Las Vegas.
 Cast names are presented on the marquees of the Strip hotels that, along with the Mirage, belonged to the MGM / Mirage Group at the time, before the car swerves into the Mirage Hotel.
 The scene then changes to the lions' house.
 Larry (voiced by John Goodman) gets woken up by his wife Kate (voiced by Cheryl Hines), late for his performance, on the couch before dashing towards the stage (but not before having a beer given to him by Snack {voiced by Orlando Jones} at the Watering Hole).
 Larry sings a rendition of Elvis Presley's "Viva Las Vegas" as the background music throughout the title sequence.

 Release and reception

 The series' debut on NBC on August 31, 2004 attracted 12.3 million viewers, making it the most-watched series of the week on American television.
-However, the series was expected to do better, especially considering heavy promotion during NBC's coverage of the 2004 Summer Olympics in Athens, Greece.
+However, the series was expected to improve, especially considering heavy promotion during NBC's coverage of the 2004 Summer Olympics in Athens, Greece.
 Its opening ranked only the 13th of 16 fall comedies that NBC introduced since 1999.

-When the series debuted, it got off to a good start with strong ratings.
-The ratings continued to show good promise for the series through early September 2004 until the ratings started to rapidly decline.
-Many airings were repeatedly interrupted by updates on the 2004 presidential election, and by that point, there had been such a glut of advertising that audiences were sick of it.
+When the series debuted, it was positively received with strong ratings.
+The ratings continued to show promise through early September 2004 before declining quickly.
+A few airings were preempted due to the 2004 presidential election.
 By November 2004, it was pulled from NBC's sweeps line-up.
 In early December, Jeffrey Katzenberg announced that he did not think the series would be picked up for a second season.
-Over the next few months, the network aired several of the remaining episodes outside of sweeps periods, but the series did not return for a second season.
-A few of the remaining episodes were burned off in late December 2004.
+A few of the remaining episodes were burned off in late December 2004 and the series was not renewed for a second season.

 Father of the Pride received a negative response from television critics, who considered it to be little more than a gimmick and a shill for other NBC and DreamWorks properties (two early episodes extensively featured The Today Show's Matt Lauer and another featured Donkey from the Shrek franchise).
 Also, many television critics noticed that the series' humor was very similar to South Park (one episode even had a character say, "Screw you guys, I'm goin' home!").

 According to Katzenberg, Siegfried & Roy's reactions were more positive: "They laughed.
 A lot.
 They kept asking us to create more contradiction.
 Literally, one's blond and one's dark, and every aspect of their life is as black and white as that.
 They are always playful with one another, always playing tricks on one another.
 They encouraged us to have fun with that."